-The commercial exploitation of gold is unlikely to start in 2019 due to an insurgency in the northern Tibesti region that the government is struggling to control.
-The new constitution extending the president’s authority is likely to create an unstable operational environment, already hampered by skilled labour shortages and frequent strikes.
+The commercial exploitation of gold in the Tibesti region is unlikely to start in 2019 due to insurgencies in northern Chad that the government is struggling to control.
+The new constitution extending the president’s authority is likely to create an unstable operational environment, already hampered by skilled labour shortages and strike action over pay and conditions.
 Corruption pervades public affairs and business.
 Infrastructure improvements have stalled because of funding shortages partly caused by low oil prices and increased defence expenditure.
 Most imports come from Douala seaport in Cameroon, often taking weeks to arrive.

 Vaccines Required to Enter the Country